-If you are looking for a casino free hotel than Vdara is a great family friendly option.
-We stay here when we travel to Vegas with kids.
+If you are looking for a casino-free hotel, Vdara Hotel and Spa is a great family-friendly option.
+We stay here when we travel to Vegas with the kids.
 They have suites here with kitchens and one of the very few hotels on the strip that does not have a casino.

-Mandalay Bay Resort and Casino has a massive pool complex with a waterpark and a man made beach.
+Mandalay Bay Resort and Casino has a massive pool complex with a waterpark and a beach.
 It also has an aquarium.

 Circus Circus is popular among families as it has an indoor amusement park and arcade.
-It also has free circus acts show and a decent buffet.
+It also has free circus acts shows and a decent buffet.

 Where to eat in Las Vegas with family

 One of the most popular places to eat in Las Vegas with kids is a buffet.
-Buffets at Las Vegas are so grand that they are an attraction in itself.
+Buffets in Las Vegas are so grand that they are an attraction in themselves.
 Eating at a buffet is a very popular thing to do in Vegas with kids.

-Money saving tip: Morning brunch buffets are cheaper compared to dinner buffets for similar amount of food items.
+Money-saving tip: Morning brunch buffets are cheaper compared to dinner buffets for a similar amount of food items.